Last Updated on February 14, 2019 by Kristi Linauer

 But the main part is finished, and I’m so happy with how it turned out!

 Of course, it’s not finished finished.
 I still have to do a whole lot of wood filling, sanding, and sealing before the countertop is actually finished.
 And I’m still not sure if I’m going to stain it, or just use mineral oil on it like I did on my oak butcherblock countertops at the condo.
 I’ll probably test out a few finishes on the leftover boards before deciding what to do in here.

 So stay tuned for Part 2 of this project to see what I end up with.
 Unfortunately, that will be either Friday or next week, because it didn’t dawn on me until yesterday afternoon that I can’t use just any wood filler from Home Depot on this countertop.
 I need actual red oak wood filler, so I had to order it on Amazon, and it won’t be here until Thursday.
 But I have plenty to keep me busy until then.

 My countertop is finished!
-Click below to see how it turned out…
+Here’s a peek at how it turned out…

 You can see part two of this project here…